LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This setting controls the PA power level when the power setting of +W- is enabled.
 The value of this setting is the internal numerical value sent to the digital to analogue converter connected to the PA drive circuit.
 The default value is 4100 which is the maximum possible value.
-Hence by default the +W- power setting will result in the radio transmitting the maximum power it can.
+Hence, by default the +W- power setting will result in the radio transmitting the maximum power it can.
 The power output is normally greater than 5W, which is the official maximum power output.

 On UHF (70 cm band), using a GD-77, with a fully charged battery, the power output is usually around 5.5W to 6W.